lmsqueezy/wedges/CONTRIBUTING.md

 ### Available pnpm Commands

-- `pnpm dev`: Starts the NextJS development server for the documentation site and tsup in development mode for the library.
+- `pnpm dev`: Starts the Next.js development server for the documentation site and tsup in development mode for the library.

 - `pnpm build`: Creates production builds of the library and documentation site.
 It also runs linting checks.